lucky93agarwal/lucky93agarwal/README.md

 ### Hi there 👋

-I am a Software engineer with experience in building intelligent & scalable applications using Flutter, React and Xamarin.
+I am a Software engineer with experience in building intelligent & scalable applications using Flutter, Android Java and Kotlin.
 I love mobile apps, distributed systems, open source projects and the challenges associated with them.
 I like writing,sharing my knowledge with other engineers.